Return

 The oldest texts of the Yi Jing (as with the one discovered at Guodian) are very short, being comprised of simple single sentences.
 Confucius was intrigued by the Yi Jing and was determined to make sense out of those simple sentences, so he wrote extensive commentaries on each of the 64 hexagrams.
 Most of the English translations of the Yi Jing on the bookshelves today are based on Confucius’ commentaries.

-> The I Ching or Book of Changes, Richard Wilhelm and Gary F. Baynes
+> The I Ching or Book of Changes by Richard Wilhelm and Gary F. Baynes

-> The Complete I Ching (the Definitive Translation), Taoist Master Alfred Huang
+> The Complete I Ching (the Definitive Translation) by Taoist Master Alfred Huang

 > I Ching (The Book of Changes and the Unchanging Truth), Hua-Ching Ni